RytisBnk/Realpro/README.md

 ### Downloading required libraries

-Since we're using Laravel framework our code in dependent on external libraries.
+Since we're using Laravel framework our code is dependent on external libraries.
 To download those libraries follow these steps: <br/>

 1. Run windows command prompt as an aministrator.
-2. Navigate to realpro/app directory (with cmd).
+2. Navigate to /realpro directory (with cmd).
 3. Run the following command:

     ```shell
     composer install
     ```